PRANJALRANA11/Docker-Container-Optimization-ml-project/server/README.md

 ```bash
 uvicorn main:app --reload
 ```

-Replace `main` with the name of your FastAPI app and `app` with the instance name of your FastAPI application if they are named differently.

 The `--reload` option is used for development, which will automatically reload the server when you make code changes.
 For production, you should remove `--reload`.